 The captain had first turned off the motor and just let the huge waves guide our way.
 The waves were not guiding.
 They ware playing with this piece of wood with a couple of people in it.
 We were rocking from side to side, partly bending so much to one side, that I was afraid we’d overbalance.

 I wasn’t only afraid of that.
-I was afraid the boat might be crashed by the violence of the waves.
+As a matter of fact, I was afraid the boat might be crashed by the violence of the waves.
 I was afraid one of the bigger waves might simply drown us.

 I thought about the refugees coming to Europe in nutshells like this one.

 Still – it got worse and worse and I got more and more scared.

 I asked the guy next to me how long was left.